About the Journal

 EQA is a peer-reviewed open access journal.
 All publications in EQA undergo a single blind peer review process.

 Submitted manuscripts will be assigned to one of the EQA editors.
-The editor and editorial board member will promptly assess the manuscript and will decide if it is likely to meet the requirement of providing a major advance in a particular field and describing a sufficient body of work to support that claim; if so, it will be sent out for peer review.
-The editor then make a decision based on the reviewers' comments.
+As part of the initial quality assessment, each article will undergo plagiarism detection through iThenticate.
+The editor and editorial board member will promptly assess the manuscript and will decide if it is likely to meet the requirement of providing a major advance in a particular field and describing a sufficient body of work to support that claim.
+After this formal assessment, if positive, the submission will be sent to two external referees, who are chosen on the base of their expertise and knowledge on the selected paper topics.
+The editor then makes a decision based on the reviewers' comments.
 There are several types of decision possible:

 When differences of opinion occur between reviewers, the editor weigh all comments and arrive at a balanced decision based on all comments.
 To assist in this process, the reviewer should provide the editor with as much information as possible.
 A review that clearly outlines reasons both for and against publication is therefore of as much, or even more, value as one that makes a direct recommendation.